aakimura/ghost-copywriter/README.md

 ### Human-friendly editing

 As described above, JSON Lines files is required by GPT-3 to train the model.
 However, this format is very unfriendly for human reading.
 For example:

 ```JSON
 {"prompt":"Company: Gousto\nFeatures: 50+ recipes a week, cooked from 10 mins.
 Family classics, global cuisines plus Joe Wicks's health range.
 Tasty plant based and gluten free options.
 Fresh ingredients from trusted suppliers.
 100% British meat.
 All recipes tried, tested and loved by our chefs and customers.
 Easy-to-follow recipe cards.
 Precise ingredients with zero food waste.
 Free, contactless delivery, any day you like.\n\n###\n\n", "completion":"Product: Recipe kit boxes which include ready-measured, fresh ingredients and easily followed recipes.\nHeadline: Endless choice in a recipe box\nSupporting copy: Over 50 recipes every week.\nCall to action: Get started\n"}
 ```

 Thus, a helper was written in `dehumanize.py` to accept CSV formats which are much human-friendly than editing JSON Lines files directly.

+### Ignoring unchanged databases

+When the databases have not been modified, the code just ignores it.
+This protects against creating training duplicated datasets which uses disk space.

+Last changes made to either `db.csv` and `db.numbers` are logged in `changelog.txt`.

 ## References